FRubik/Data_Augmentation/README.md

 👀 I’m interested in computer vision and machine learning 🌱 I’m currently learning Python and SQL
 📫 Can to reach me kaggle.com/felipedutralisboa or linkedin.com/in/felipe-dutra-lisboa-655baa1b2/

+You can remove the vertical_flip if you don't want the image to be upside down